Frequently Asked Questions

 If you miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need and with instructions for the next morning.

 When you arrive at the airport, you can reach Vilnius city center by public transport or taxi.

-Blue screens at the airport exits display the public transport schedules, so you can find the next bus or train easily.
-Bus 88 will take you to the city centre/Old Town area, and busses 1 and 2 will take you to the main central station, which is an easy 10-minute walk from the Old Town.
+Blue screens at the airport exit display the public transport schedules, so you can find the next bus or train easily.
+Bus 88 will take you to the city center/Old Town area, and busses 1 and 2 will take you to the main central station, which is an easy 10-minute walk from the Old Town.
 Bus tickets are €1 and are purchased on the bus in cash.
 You need to stamp your ticket in the red or yellow validation machines by the driver.
 You can also catch a train from the airport to Vilnius’s central station.
-This takes less than 10 minutes and costs under €1, however you are advised to check the schedule as they depart every 40 to 60 minutes.
+This takes less than 10 minutes and costs under €1, however, you are advised to check the schedule as they depart every 40 to 60 minutes.

 There are plenty of taxis in a line outside the airport, but you can save a bit of money if you call to book a taxi yourself.
 You can ask the Vilnius Tourist Information Center (in the arrival hall of the airport) to call one for you.
-A taxi to the city center will be about €10-€15 and takes 15-20 minutes.
+A taxi to the city center will be about €10-€15 and it takes 15-20 minutes.